The Brand Continuum

 The collapse, when it arrives, feels sudden.
 But the causes were in place long before the consequences became visible.

-The Continuum exists because this pattern was impossible to ignore.
+The Brand Continuum exists because this pattern was impossible to ignore.
 Once you’ve seen enough versions of the same failure, the structure becomes clear.
 And once the structure is clear, you can start predicting where a brand will move long before the collapse shows up in the numbers.

 What comes next is the structure underneath this recurring pattern.
 The part most leaders never see until it’s too late.